 Over a period of 16 weeks, fill-level data was collected at 23 locations.
 As before, the waste disposal vehicles drove their usual fixed routes at fixed times.
 The visualized fill levels over several months, clearly show when a container has been emptied.
 At the time of the draining, the majority of the containers were only about 50% full.

 The better the knowledge of the filling level of an individual container and corresponding adjustments of emptying times, the larger the savings can be realized without changing the disposal route of the garbage truck.
 The evaluation of the data has shown that containers are often emptied already at very low filling levels.
 Since the filling level is unknown, the uncertainty is eliminated by the probability of overfilling.

 By monitoring the fill level of the containers a forecast algorithm calculates the optimum time for emptying based on historical and current data.
 To estimate the optimization potential, the first step was to determine the emptying times in such a way that the containers were never overfilled but still as full as possible.

 Thus, the example of location #104 can be used to symbolically show how the number of trips can be reduced from 4 to 2 in the same period by emptying later.
-The capacity of the containers is thus almost fully utilised.
+The capacity of the containers is thus almost fully utilized.
 This corresponds to an emptying cycle of 4 weeks, i.e. almost 50% less emptying.